Existing/current Camp Registrants: To view your existing registration and/or to make changes to your Active Networks account, click here.

-July 31-August 4, The Challenger Learning Center is partnering with the Saint Louis Science Center to offer a camp for astronauts entering grades 4-6.
-This camp is hosted by the Science Center, but will spend two days running simulated space missions at the CLC.
+Join us for a Mars-themed camp that includes programs at both the Saint Louis Science Center and the Challenger Learning Center.
+This camp is hosted by the Science Center, but will spend two days running simulated space missions at the Challenger Learning Center.
 More information can be found at slsc.org/Summer-camps.

 Summer Camp Scholarships